 The Pharmaceutical Oncology Initiative (POI) believes that UK cancer survival rates should be comparable with the best in Europe.
 Established in 2005, it has demonstrated the benefits of collaboration by facilitating major strategic projects that enable people to gain better access to cancer services and medicines.

-The POI is a group of ABPI member pharmaceutical companies that work in collaboration with the Department of Health (DH), the NHS and other key partners to improve the delivery of cancer services and access to medicines.
-Our vision is to ensure that all people with cancer have access to the right medicines at the right time, giving them the best chance to fight their disease regardless of where they live.
+The POI is a group of ABPI member-pharmaceutical companies that ensure all people with cancer get the services and medicines they need at the right time.
+This ensures that they have the best possible chance to manage their disease regardless of where they live.

 Our strategy for improving cancer care

 The POI aims to address the challenges created by the fast-changing environment of cancer care with a strategy that will: